Michigan Online Gambling Launch Dates

 Online Casino Comes To Michigan

-With the passage of HB 4311, Michigan now joins Pennsylvania, New Jersey, and Delaware as states with legal, regulated online casinos.
+With the passage of HB 4311, Michigan now joins Pennsylvania, New Jersey, and Delaware as a state with legal, regulated online casinos.
 West Virginia also legalized online casinos.
 Like Michigan, the launch of West Virginia’s online casino industry is pending.

 Current Tribal Casino Landscape